dtrelogan/react-formstate/README.md

 - form state lives with your form component until the form is submitted with valid data
 - designed to work with react [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components)
 - framework simply provides props, you lay out your inputs
-- it works like a charm, try it!

 ### features and examples